 For this reason the knight had the hunter expelled from the castle by his dogs.
 The hunter fell into the lake and drowned.
 Obviously the daughter was terribly sad and often visited the lake in remembrance of her beloved hunter.
 One day the deathly pale hunter appeared in the waves of Lake Berglsteiner and called his beloved.
 With an outcry, the knight's daughter jumped into the waves.
 Still today, two stone isles, forever united, stand out in the lake...

-In summer months, Lake Berglsteiner is a popular lake for bathing.
-At the lakeside, there is a restaurant with café, which also hosts seminars and celebrations.
-Moreover you can also go hiking to the lake: starting point for this tour is the parking space at the eastern end of lake Reintaler.
-On a length of 1.8 km, it takes along a forested road, also ideal for "off-road" prams, ending at the lakeside of Lake Berglsteiner.
-In a 15-minutes' walk you can by the way surround the lake on foot.
+In summer, it is a popular and freely accessible bathing lake.
+At the lakeside, there is a restaurant, which also hosts seminars and celebrations.
+Starting point for the hike to the lake is the parking space at the eastern end of Lake Reintaler.
+On a length of 1.8 km, it takes you along a forested road up to the destination.
+In a 15-minutes' walk you can also surround Lake Berglsteiner on foot.

 Altitude: 713 m a.s.l.

 Water sports: no